-Dr. Jeff Cox is currently the President of Wilkes Community College, a position he has held since July 1, 2014.
-Prior to this appointment, Dr. Cox was Superintendent of Alleghany County Schools for almost nine years.
+Dr. Jeff Cox currently serves as President of the North Carolina Community College System.
+Previously, he was the President of Wilkes Community College, a position he held since July 1, 2014.
+Prior to that appointment, Dr. Cox was Superintendent of Alleghany County Schools for almost nine years.
 He served as Assistant Superintendent of Curriculum & Instruction for Lee County Schools.
 Dr. Cox was an elementary principal and assistant principal in Union County Schools.
 He began his career in education as a high school teacher and coach some 27 years ago.

 Dr. Cox was a finalist for the North Carolina Superintendent of the Year in 2011.
 He served for many years on the North Carolina State Superintendents’ Association Executive Board.
 Governor Bev Perdue appointed Dr. Cox to serve on the North Carolina Professional Teaching Standards Commission in 2011.
 He was appointed by the State Board of Community Colleges to serve on the MyFutureNC Commission, a group of top North Carolina thought leaders from the education, business, philanthropy, faith-based, and nonprofit communities and ex officio representatives from the North Carolina House of Representatives, Senate, and Governor’s office established to discuss state education and training needs, identify obstacles to meeting those needs, and generate policy recommendations.